Rondinello

 Rome student budget trip planner

-Uses free sights, cheap eats, and one paid anchor so the group can agree before booking.
+Uses free historic-center blocks, cheap eats, and one paid anchor so costs stay visible.

 Loading planner actions